Praqma/git-artifact/README.md

 - easy to append artifacts as stages evolves with more artifacts
 - no need to zip before upload - just commit as the artifact should be used.
 - easy to add information, environment, tools and git source sha1 in the artifact for traceability and later reproduction
 - add the source code as a dependency to the artifact.
-It will then be easy
+It will then be easy restore the source for diff and debugging

 ### Consumer of the artifacts
 A few remarks, aspects and thoughts when retrieving the artifacts